Gut Health for kids: Foundation of your child’s wellbeing

 Whole, natural foods

-Fresh, minimally processed foods support gut health far more effectively than highly processed alternatives.
+Prioritizing fresh, whole, and minimally processed foods support gut health far more effectively than highly processed alternatives, which often lack the vital components our bodies crave.

 These foods: